Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Further, it enables the assessment of damages on the basis of ‘the royalties or fees which would have been due if the infringer had requested authorisation to use the intellectual property right in question’ in cases where it would be difficult to precisely determine the amount of the loss suffered.
 See Directive 2004/48/EC of the European Parliament and of the Council of 29 April 2004 on the enforcement of intellectual property rights, L 195/18 and Article 13.

-This criterion takes into account the expenses incurred by the rightholder, such as the costs of identification and research.
-See ibid., L 195/19.
+This criterion takes into account the expenses incurred by the right holder, such as the costs of identification and research.
+See id., at L 195/19.

 The Rome II Regulation cautions against the application of a legal norm covered by it in a manner that would cause ‘non-compensatory exemplary or punitive damages of an excessive nature to be awarded’ which ‘may . . . be regarded as being contrary to the public policy (ordre public) of the forum’.
 See Regulation (EC) No. 864/2007 of the European Parliament and of the Council of 11 July 2007 on the law applicable to non-contractual obligations (Rome II), 32.

-However, it is worth mentioning that, as confirmed by the European Court of Justice, the award of punitive damages founded on EU antitrust law is not, as a matter of general principle, ruled out.
+However, as confirmed by the European Court of Justice, the award of punitive damages founded on EU antitrust law is not, as a matter of general principle, ruled out.
 See Manfredi and others, European Court of Justice, Judgment of the Court of 13 July 2006, C-295/04 and C-298/04, 99.

 For the purposes of this chapter, we consider the terms ‘punitive’ and ‘exemplary’ to be interchangeable.
 For ease of reference, we use the term punitive throughout.

 This could be the result of a failure by the claimant to prove either (1) any loss resulting from the breach of contract or (2) the actual amount of his loss.
-See H. McGregor, note 25, 12-001; Chitty on Contracts, Vol. I, 32nd edition (Sweet & Maxwell, 2015), 26-009.
+See McGregor (footnote 25, above), at 12-001; Chitty on Contracts, Vol. I, 32nd edition (Sweet & Maxwell, 2015), 26-009.

 Restatement (Second) of Contracts Section 346(2) (1981).

 Perhaps one of the most infamous examples is the award of one euro to Michael Jackson fans who alleged emotional damage in an action brought against his former doctor.
-See BBC, ‘Michael Jackson fans win one euro for emotional damage’ (11 February 2014), available at: www.bbc.co.uk/news/world-europe-26141075.
+See BBC, ‘Michael Jackson fans win one euro for emotional damage’ (11 February 2014), available at http://www.bbc.co.uk/news/world-europe-26141075.

 Lordsvale Finance Plc. v.
 Bank of Zambia 3 W.L.R.
 688, 763.